What are Benzodiazepines?

-Benzodiazepines are commonly prescribed in the U.S. and have been proven to treat generalized anxiety disorders, insomnia, and seizures, among other conditions.
+Benzodiazepines are sedative hypnotic depressants which are only legally available through a prescription.
+These are commonly prescribed in the U.S. to help treat generalized anxiety disorder, panic disorders, insomnia, and other mood disorders.

 Immediate Placement in Benzodiazepine Rehab

 Benzodiazepines work by directly affecting the central nervous system, through stimulating the Gamma-aminobutyric acid (GABA) neurotransmitter — a chemical in the brain that produces feelings of calmness and sedation.

 This is what makes benzodiazepine use so effective in treating anxiety disorders.
 This interaction can also cause drowsiness, making it easier for individuals with sleep disorders, such as insomnia, to fall and stay asleep more easily.